gravity182/homeserver/Installation.md

 This chart includes a few useful scripts found at [Trash Guides#SABnzbd Scripts](https://trash-guides.info/Downloaders/SABnzbd/scripts/).
 They are mapped at `/config/scripts`:
 - [Clean.py](https://trash-guides.info/Downloaders/SABnzbd/scripts/#clean)
+    - Set this script as a `Pre-queue script` in Settings -> Switches
 - [replace_for.py](https://trash-guides.info/Downloaders/SABnzbd/scripts/#replace_for)
+    - Set this script in Settings -> Categories for each category (movies, tv)

 ---